 2. HOW DO YOU FIND UNDERVALUED SHARES?

 The discipline of value investing is to only buy shares that you deem to be temporarily undervalued by the market – and then holding them until the market catches up.
-This is the opposite of what most people do – jumping on the hot stock of the day and hoping it keeps going up.
 Value investing tries to remove the emotion involved in buying equities and concentrates only on financial data.

 3. SLOW AND STEADY WINS THE RACE

 Those kinds of returns aren’t going to make someone rich quickly – but they compound over time.
-For example, $10,000 invested today at 19.5 percent interest will be nearly $60,000 in ten years.
 Value investors are content to take their low risk 19-20 percent annual growth and let it compound over a long time frame.